Get our exclusive report. Download the iSport360 Club Switching Report Here – For Club Admins, Rec Leaders and Coaches.

 About the author:

-Amy Masters is a sports mom, coach and club administrator.
+Amy Masters is a sports mom, coach, and club administrator.
 She has been coaching youth sports for more than 10 years.
 She started Jr Lions Field Hockey, the youth recreation program for the Hunterdon County community growing it from 40 players in year 1 to 150 players by year 3.
 A few years later, she saw the love and competitiveness grow then started Omega Field Hockey Club serving NJ and PA players.
-Prior to coaching, she was a collegiate field hockey player for Lock Haven University.
-In her spare time (lol), she is head of marketing for iSport360, where she brings her love of sports to a bigger audience.
+Before coaching, she was a collegiate field hockey player for Lock Haven University.
+In her spare time (lol), she is head of marketing for iSport360 and the co-editor of the Youth Sports Survival Guide.
+The Youth Sports Survival Guide is the largest youth sports newsletter in the world.

 Learn more or request a demo of our youth sports software that is helping teams improve communication, organization and player development.